andrews1022/sass-boilerplate/pages/README.md

 ## Pages Folder
-Place any other HTML files for other pages of your site here!
+Any additional pages you're going to have for your site can go in this folder.